MobilityDB/MobilityDB/doc/contributing/th3index_design_notes.md

   **Mitigation**: `th3index` deliberately has no `h3span` / `h3spanset` companion types (precedent: `geometry` has no `geometryspan`), and the bbox indexes capture the cells' spatiotemporal extent (`stbox`), not the cell-id value.
 Value-range filtering must go through `h3_*` inspection functions (resolution, base cell, hierarchy checks) or explicit set enumeration via `h3indexset`.
 Code that assumes `cell_a < cell_b` reflects spatial proximity will silently produce wrong results.

 - **Resolution mixing in operations**.
 H3 cells at different resolutions (0&#x2013;15) represent different coverage areas.
-Mixing resolutions in a single trajectory is valid but semantically requires explicit justification &#x2014; `th3CellToParent(cell, coarser_res)` coarsens, `h3CellToChildren(parent, finer_res)` refines, and `h3CompactCells` / `h3UncompactCells` round-trip correctly only when input resolutions are compatible.
+Mixing resolutions in a single trajectory is valid but semantically requires explicit justification &#x2014; `cellToParent(cell, coarser_res)` coarsens, `h3CellToChildren(parent, finer_res)` refines, and `h3CompactCells` / `h3UncompactCells` round-trip correctly only when input resolutions are compatible.

   **Mitigation**: consumers should document the resolution invariant per trajectory (e.g. "all cells are resolution 9") and validate inputs at the ingestion boundary.
-The `th3GetResolution` accessor lets a CHECK constraint enforce this.
+The `getResolution` accessor lets a CHECK constraint enforce this.

 - **Pentagon cells**.
 The H3 grid has 12 pentagonal (instead of hexagonal) cells per resolution &#x2014; the Eisenstein duals of the icosahedron's 12 vertices. `h3GridRing` may fail near these pentagons; `h3GridPathCells` fails if the path crosses one.
 The error is loud (libh3 raises an explicit failure), but workloads that expect ring / path operations to always succeed need a guard.